-Faulty airbags in over 2.7 million Australian vehicles have been identified as dangerous and in need of replacement in the world’s biggest recall in automotive history.
+There are still 1.6 million faulty airbags in Australian vehicles that have been identified as dangerous and in need of replacement in the world’s biggest recall in automotive history.

 The defective airbags deteriorate and become volatile over time, leading them to explode and release shrapnel, which has injured drivers and passengers in 180 recorded incidents globally.